Undisputed06/budget-tracker/README.md

   ![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)

   ## Description
   Budget Tracker is an app to track users money.
 It has offline functionality which is paramount to  handling users financial information.
-The user is able to add expenses and deposits to their budget with or witho     ut a network connection
+The user is able to add expenses and deposits to their budget with or without a network connection

   ## Table of Contents
   * [Installation](#installation)